BedrockStreaming/bemlinter/packages/bemlinter/README.md

 }
 ```

 ### filePattern (option)

-Regexp used to retrieve the block name from the file name
+Regexp used to retrieve the block name from the file name.

-:warning: Your regexp should contain only one capturing group
+:warning: Your regexp should contain only one capturing group.

 default: `'([^.]*)\.s?css'`